 What have you been up to since leaving UEA?
 Share your updates with other alumni and let us know what has changed for you since you left the University.

 You can share your own update, or search for friends in the sections below.
-Some of the most recent notes may be used in the "Where Are They Now" article in Ziggurat magazine.

 If you would like to share your story, please fill in the form and we will publish it on the website within a few days.